-Hi, we are Sibylle and Peter and we think that Life is Wonderful.
+Hi, we are Sibylle and Peter and we think that Life is Wonderful!
+Our message is about rediscovering and reinventing human connection.
+The latest research shows that social capability and social bonds are inextricably bound up with health and well-being.
+When we are able to reorient our compasses so that we learn to trust ourselves, to trust others and ultimately to trust life itself, then most of the world's problems go away.
 Our mission is to accompany others on their path as they discover this for themselves.
-When we are able to reorient our compasses so that we learn to trust ourselves, trust others and ultimately to trust life itself, then most of the world's problems go away.

 For some, these ideas will resonate straight off, but for others the old parts of the brain will fight the material with every fiber of their being.
-This is actually to be expected.
-Carolynne Myss calls it being loyal to our suffering, Eckhart Tolle calls it over identification with our false self.
+This is to be expected.
+Carolynne Myss calls it being loyal to our suffering, Eckhart Tolle calls it identification with our false self.
 This is because if we mistakenly define ourselves as the sum of our experience, then the past is who 'we' are, and what life made us.
 Its singularly familiar, and, sadly, defines 'normal' life in our society at this time.

-Only, its not the real us, its not our true wonderful self... ripe with potential for creativity and evolution.
-Instead, sometimes, it's a bundle of worry, scarcity, isolation, addiction, relationship drama, and deteriorating health.
+Except, our old brains are not the real us, not our true wonderful self... ripe with potential for creativity and evolution.
+Instead, sometimes, it feels more like a basket of distraction, worry, scarcity, isolation, addiction, relationship drama, and deteriorating health.

 The ANS is the operating system of the body, and it offers a powerful new insight into why sometimes, despite our best efforts, our well-being remains elusive.
 Understanding how our nervous system works allows us to become partners with it to discover a new sense of health and happiness.

 Its useful to understand that the old part of our brain has an in built worry bias, which evolved to protect us from danger as we struggled through our evolutionary journey.
 Conversely, we now know that the newer parts of the brain are developing in such a way that the nervous system gains its primary safety and comfort from being connected with others.